pingcap/docs/tidb-in-kubernetes/maintain/backup-and-restore/restore-gcs.md

 More `Restore` CRs are as described follows:

 * `.spec.metadata.namespace`: the namespace where the `Restore` CR is located.
-* `.spec.to.host`: the accessing address of the TiDB cluster to be restored.
+* `.spec.to.host`: the address of the TiDB cluster to be restored.
-* `.spec.to.port`: the accessing port of the TiDB cluster to be restored.
+* `.spec.to.port`: the port of the TiDB cluster to be restored.
 * `.spec.to.user`: the accessing user of the TiDB cluster to be restored.
-* `.spec.to.tidbSecretName`: the secrete of the credential required by the TiDB cluster to be restored.
+* `.spec.to.tidbSecretName`: the secrete of the credential needed by the TiDB cluster to be restored.
 * `.spec.storageClassName`: the persistent volume (PV) type specified for the restoration.
 If this item is not specified, the value of the `default-backup-storage-class-name` parameter (`standard` by default, specified when TiDB Operator is started) is used by default.
 * `.spec.storageSize`: the PV size specified for the restoration.
 This value must be greater than size of the backed up TiDB cluster.